Did you know?

 - When applying for the first time you will need to include the child’s birth certificate with both parents names (Certificate of personal data/ Personattest)

 - Fill in standard application form (pdf)

-- Fill in fist passport application form (pdf first passport)
+- Fill in fist passport application form (first pdf)

 - Copies of both parents’ passports

-- You will also need to enclose other parent’s written consent.
+- In case the other parent holds other citizenship than Estonian, you will also need to enclose the other parent’s written consent.

 Children under 12 years do not have to come to the embassy in person, one of the parents can submit the application on behalf of the child.

 When your child has reached 12 years of age he or she has to come to the embassy personally to give fingerprints for the passport.

 Please book an appointment ONLINE or over the phone (+45) 39 46 30 70.

 |Passport + ID card